Mike Michalowicz, Founder, Speaker, Author and Advisor

 With those as his benchmarks, he’d approach other entrepreneurs and ask about their own vanity metrics, sizing up their revenue and team size and then fighting to stay on top.
 But even when his own numbers were high, his businesses weren’t thriving where it truly mattered.

 “I didn’t have an appreciation around money.
-I had arrogance and ignorance,” Michalowicz says, “and [those two] together are a deadly combination.”
+I had arrogance and ignorance,” Michalowicz says, “and together are a deadly combination.”

 Despite growing revenues, Michalowicz’s businesses showed horrible profits and cash flow.
 This made it an extremely stressful time, and Michalowicz found himself begging clients to pay early just to cover basic expenses.